alsalafiyyah/alsalafiyyah.github.io/_posts/rulership/2020-08-25-obedience-to-the-rulers.md

 ### Question:

-Many questions raised about the statement that Your Eminence declared: **"Obeying the ruler is Obligatory" and the Hadith: He who obeys the commander (appointed by me) obeys me."** [^1] Should we obey the ruler in everything?
+Many questions raised about the statement that Your Eminence declared: **"Obeying the ruler is Obligatory"** and the Hadith: **"He who obeys the commander (appointed by me) obeys me."** [^1] Should we obey the ruler in everything?

 ### Answer: